 When was the last "easy" year for security teams?
-Certainly not last year.
-Not this decade or even this century.
-Every year in recent memory has seen its share of noteworthy and novel cyber attacks.
+Certainly not last year, this decade or even this century.
+Every year in recent memory has seen its share of noteworthy and novel cyberattacks.

-It doesn't take a crystal ball to predict 2023 will be more of the same.
-If anything, the pace and scale at which threats and challenges compound will only expand the threat landscape and overwhelm current enterprise defenses more quickly than ever.
-Cybercriminals aren't going to let up and neither should security teams' efforts to protect networks, systems, applications and data.
+It doesn't take a crystal ball to predict 2024 will be more of the same.
+If anything, the pace and scale at which threats and challenges compound will only expand the threat landscape further and overwhelm current enterprise defenses more quickly than ever.
+Cybercriminals aren't going to let up, and neither should enterprise security teams' efforts to protect networks, systems, applications and data.

 This article is part of